playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-passing-children/index.md

 ## Vue

-Similar to how Angular's `ng-content[select]` query works, Vue allows you to pass a `name` to the `slot` component to project named content.
+Similar to how Angular's `ng-content[select]` query works, Vue allows you to pass a `name` to the `slot` component to a projected and named content.

 ```vue
 <!-- Dropdown.vue -->